Nigel Clough: Club career

+Nottingham Forest

-Clough joined Nottingham Forest as an apprentice on leaving school in 1982.
-He left after two seasons to sign for non-league Heanor Town, but was back at the City Ground on a professional contract in December 1984.
-He became a regular player in the 1985–86 season, being Forest's top scorer with 15 goals in the First Division to help them finish eighth in the league, a position they repeated the following season when he found the net 14 times in the First Division.
+Clough joined First Division club Nottingham Forest as an apprentice on leaving school in 1982.
+He left after two seasons to sign for non-league side Heanor Town, but was back at the City Ground on a professional contract in December 1984.
+On Boxing Day 1984, Clough made his league debut against Ipswich Town.
+He became a regular player in the 1985–86 season, was Forest's top scorer with 15 goals in the First Division and was crowned Nottingham Forest Player of the Season, as the club finished eighth in the league.
+Clough was ever-present the following season as Forest repeated their eighth-position finish.
+Clough would again be Forest's top scorer.

 In April 1988, he was the subject of a £1.5 million bid from Italian side Pisa, but the bid was turned down and Clough remained at Forest, who finished third that season and the season after.
 He remained among Forest's top goalscorers for a further five seasons, helping them win the League Cup in 1989 and 1990 and the Full Members' Cup in 1989.
 They were also FA Cup semi-finalists in 1988 and 1989 and runners-up in 1991.
-Clough also contributed to Forest winning the last Full Members Cup in 1992.
-They also reached another League Cup final that season, but lost to Manchester United.
+Clough also contributed to Forest winning the last Full Members' Cup in 1992.
+They also reached another League Cup final that season, but lost 1–0 to Manchester United.
 Clough was Forest's top scorer in 1992–93 with ten goals in the new Premier League, but Forest were relegated, following which his father Brian retired after 18 years as manager.
 Towards the end of the season, he was used as a centre-back on several occasions.